DailyTools

 </url>

-- Include only canonical, indexable URLs — no redirects, no noindex pages, no pages blocked by robots.txt
+• Include only canonical, indexable URLs — no redirects, no noindex pages, no pages blocked by robots.txt.
+Including non-indexable URLs wastes crawl budget.

-- Keep sitemaps under 50,000 URLs and 50MB uncompressed.
-For larger sites, use a sitemap index file that references multiple child sitemaps
+• Keep sitemaps under 50,000 URLs and 50MB uncompressed — for larger sites, use a sitemap index file referencing multiple child sitemaps

-- Validate your sitemap XML against the sitemaps.org schema before submitting — malformed XML causes the entire sitemap to be rejected
+• Validate against the sitemaps.org schema before submitting — malformed XML causes the entire sitemap to be silently rejected

 Generating Sitemaps Programmatically